lifedotark/CloudSync/README.md

 **OR**

 ```
-python3 sync.py -d -Id "The Id of your file" -p -p /Your/System/Path
+python3 sync.py -d -Id "The Id of your file" -p /Your/System/Path
 ```

 #### To find a file Search: